classicrob/simply-jekyll/_notes/Chat Interview with Licat about Community Building in Obsidian.md

 So we identified a few who were actively helping others and started a **moderators** group.

-My canned message for **moderators** goes as follows: Hey, just reaching out to ask if you'd be interested in being a moderator for the **Discord**.
-You've been helpful to many users already and I feel like the mod team would love to have you onboard.
-Also want to let you know we're not expecting specific time commitment, you can stick to your own schedule and only help out when you have time!

 As gratitude for their efforts helping with managing the community, we gave our moderators a private mods-only channel where we actively talk, our mods gets access to the more raw insider builds, they have a bigger weight than the average user in deciding what we do next.

 Soon our mods each took interest in different parts of the community - some preferred engaging on the forum more, some preferred to stick with **Discord**.